 In their answer, the negligent driver would admit or deny each paragraph of your complaint.
 Don’t be surprised if they deny all the allegations even if they are true.
-They could also raise affirmative defenses to your lawsuit, such as that you were partially at fault in causing the collision.
+They could also raise affirmative defenses to your lawsuit, such as that you were partially at fault for causing the collision.

 Step 4: Discovery